GLX-ILLUSION/valorant-offsets-autoupdater/README.md

 # JSON Offsets for Automatic Offsets Updater in Cheat

 This project is an adaptation of an automatic offsets updater for cheats, based on a CS:GO codebase.
-It aims to simplify the process of maintaining and updating offsets in your cheats, ensuring that they are always up-to-date.
+It aims to simplify the process of maintaining and updating offsets in your cheats, ensuring that they are always up-to-date without the need to compile a new loader for your P2C.

 ## Credits